 Ensuring that user interactions are as smooth as possible is good design — don’t ever be satisfied with art alone.

 We had another successful Six Revisions giveaway conclude recently, the prize being full-version licenses to Fanurio, a time-tracking and billing desktop app for freelancers.
-In this post, we reveal the 10 lucky Six Revisions readers who’ve won this amazing prize!

 One of the biggest hurdles when developing a website in Drupal is the initial setup and configuration.
 Out of the box, Drupal isn’t exactly "end-user friendly".

 If you’re like me, and you need to set up sites with a non-developer end-user in mind, there is a lot of face lifting that needs to be done before Drupal is presentable in a simple, easy-to-learn way.

 Next Day Flyers, an online printing company, is giving away three sets of full color, standard business cards (1,000 business cards in each set) and free shipping anywhere in the continental U.S. to three lucky Six Revisions readers.